 - An American citizen or an individual who has achieved legal status to reside in the US

-You can say YES to at least ONE statement below:
+AND You can say YES to at least ONE statement for the next school year:

 - I have resided in Collin, Dallas, or Denton Counties within the last 12 months.

-- I will be attending one of the following next fall: a community college, The University of Texas at Dallas, The University of Oklahoma, Texas A&M in College Station, SMU, and UT Southwestern Medical Center.
+- I will be attending one of the following next fall: a local community college, The University of Texas at Dallas, The University of Oklahoma, Texas A&M in College Station, SMU, or UT Southwestern Medical Center.